 Meteorological factors also play a part in the selection of TLD locations.
 At BNL, the ground-level winds are from the southwest during the summer, from the northwest in the winter, and with equal frequency from these two directions during the spring and fall.
 There is an ongoing need for dosimeters that provide background monitoring for public assurance, as well as dosimeters that would only be used in emergencies, to confirm emission controls or for dose modeling.
-Fulfilling these needs requires TLD placement in off-site locations that are generally upwind (for the background locations) and in population centers located within the prevailing wind directions.
+Fulfilling these needs requires TLD placement in off-site locations that are generally upwind (for the background locations) and in population centers located downwind from the laboratory in the prevailing wind directions.

-Of the 63 TLDs on site, 36 were selected and posted as natural background locations within the BNL site boundary for comparison with the off-site TLDs (Table 7.1-1 below).
+Of the 63 TLDs on site, 36 were posted at natural background locations within the BNL site boundary for comparison with the off-site TLDs (Table 7.1-1 below).